6 min read

 1. Sephora’s Virtual Artist: The popular cosmetics brand Sephora created a virtual artist chatbot that helps users try on hundreds of products.
 They have a virtual reality technology integration to recognize facial expressions and provide a more accurate and personalized way for shoppers to try their products online.

-2. Domino’s Bot: Perhaps one of the most commonly used bots is the Domino’s Pizza bot that allows customers to order food, track their orders, get real time delivery updates and more through a simple rule-based chatbot.
+2. Domino’s Bot: Perhaps one of the most commonly used bots is the Domino’s Pizza bot that allows customers to order food, track their orders, get real-time delivery updates, and more through a simple rule-based chatbot.

-What is Conversational AI?
+What’s Conversational AI?

 Conversational AI really came about in the 21st century, with virtual assistants like Siri, Google Assistant, and Amazon's Alexa.
-These assistants used natural language processing (NLP) and machine learning technologies to identify what was being said and what would be the most accurate answer for that particular query.
-More advanced conversational AI options that adapt directly to business cases have also been developed, such as Mosaicx, helping businesses provide natural-sounding solutions via conversational AI to user queries.
+These assistants used NLP and machine learning technologies to identify what was being said and what would be the most accurate answer for that particular query.

 Examples and Use Cases